aseo67/Credit_Risk_Analysis/README.md

 ## Summary
 Given the disparate number of "low_risk" vs. "high_risk" loans, some adjustment is needed to accommodate this class imbalance.
 First, two oversampling methods were used: Random Oversampling and SMOTE Oversampling.
-Both produced accuracy scores ~0.65 and similar precision scores.
-In terms of precision, these two oversampling techniques see very high precision (1.00) for identifying low risk loans, but low precision for identifying high risk loans, which indicates that a large number of "low_risk" loans were marked as "high_risk".
-In terms of recall, the Random Oversampling method is a bit more sensitive when identifyin high risk loans.

-Next, Undersampling was used

-Then, the combination method using SMOTEENN was run

-Then, we tried using a RandomForest Classifier
+Both produced accuracy scores ~0.65 and similar precision scores, but recall was similar between "high_risk" and "low_risk" for the SMOTE Oversampling, whereas there was a wider gap in recall between the two loan types for the Random Oversampling.
+Next, Undersampling was used, but it resulted in lower accuracy - with a balanced accuracy score of 0.54.
+Then, the combination method using SMOTEENN was run, and this performed the best out of the resampling methods used so far, with an accuracy score of 0.68.
+Across all of these similar precision was observed.

+However, we also tried a couple ensemble classifiers, as these are models that also help to reduce bias.
+First, using a RandomForest Classifier, much stronger results were observed - an accuracy score of 0.79 and stronger precision for "high_risk" loans and stronge recall than the aforementioned resampling methods.

-Finally, of all the models tested, the last model tested - the **Easy Ensemble AdaBoost Classifier** - produces the strongest accuracy of ~0.93.
-While it does a better job than other models in terms of precision ("high_risk" precision = 0.09), the precision of identifying high risk loans is still low whereas low risk loans are well-identified
+Finally, the last model tested was the **Easy Ensemble AdaBoost Classifier** and this produced the strongest accuracy of ~0.93, stronger precision and recall than any of the other models tested.

-With either oversampling technique
-_Reco on which model to use, or there's not reco with a justification_
+Given these results, the Easy Ensemble AdaBoost Classifier seems like the best method to move forward with.
+However, there are a lot of features used in these models - it is likely worth narrowing down the list to exclude the lower ranked features to see if we can improve the model further.